pirafrank/Jekyll-Blue/README.md

   - mobile is supported
   - ..and it's easy to use, too.
 Please read how to use it below.
 - Reach all articles of the same category of the post you're reading with a single click
+- Evernote Web Clipper and Evernote Clearly support: your articles are displayed beautifully
+- Responsive support for videos (HTML5, embedded, YouTube and Vimeo)
 - CSS class to support tablets and similar-sized screens
-- Responsive support for videos (HTML5, embedded, YouTube and Vimeo)
 - Sass variables overhaul: easily apply your favourite colors!
   - embedded bootstrap color palette
 - variables to easily change fonts site-wide